Monotone spectral density estimation: Limit distribution results

-The limiting distribution of the estimator will be expressed in terms of the so-called Chernoff's distribution, i.e. the law of a random variable $\zeta$ defined by $\zeta= \arg\max_{s\in\mathbb R} \{W(s)-s^2\}$, where $W$ is a standard two sided Brownian motion.
-See \cite{groeneboom:wellner:2001} for details about this distribution.
+The limiting distribution of the estimator will be expressed in terms of the so-called Chernoff distribution, that is, the law of a random variable $\zeta$ defined by $\zeta= \arg\max_{s\in\mathbb R} \{W(s)-s^2\}$, where $W$ is a standard two-sided Brownian motion.
+See \citet{groeneboomwellner2001} for details about this distribution. \begin{theorem} Let $\{X_i\}$ be a linear process such that (\ref{eq:linproc}) and (\ref{eq:spectdens}) hold and $\mathbb{E}[\varepsilon_0^8] < \infty$.
+Assume that its spectral density $f$ belongs to $\mathcal{ F}$.
+Assume $f'(t_0)<0$ at the fixed point $t_0$.
+Then, as $n\rightarrow\infty$,